AviadKorakin/simpleGoServer/README.md

-Here’s a polished, visually appealing Docker section for your README.
-I've structured it to highlight Docker workflows while maintaining clarity and engagement:

----

 # WebMVCEmployees

 WebMVCEmployees is a Go-based web application designed to manage employee data.
 It features integrated Swagger documentation for the API, an admin dashboard, and seamless Docker integration for effortless deployment.